Health & Fitness · D2C · United States

 Budget Pacing During Learning Phase

-Made a deliberate decision to cut spend during early optimisation weeks, reducing budget by approximately 54% to allow the bidding algorithm to re-optimise without burning through budget on low-quality conversions.
-Spend was only scaled back up once CAC had stabilised below the target threshold, preventing the common mistake of scaling before the algorithm was ready.
+Made a deliberate decision to cut spend during early optimization weeks, reducing budget by approximately 54% to allow the bidding algorithm to re-optimize without burning through budget on low-quality conversions.
+Budget was only increased again once CAC had stabilized below the target threshold, preventing the common mistake of scaling before the algorithm was ready.

 PMAX Lifecycle Management